 Complete a Free Juvenile Crimes Defense Case Evaluation form now

 Contact a Houston Juvenile Defense Attorney

 Though the juvenile justice system primarily aims to rehabilitate minors, the rehabilitation process can mean time in detention and long probation for your child.
-You need a Houston-area juvenile attorney who knows the Harris County juvenile court system.
+You need a Houston juvenile defense attorney who knows the juvenile court system.
 The juvenile criminal lawyers at Blass Law will fight to protect your child’s rights and keep your family together.
 Don’t gamble with your child’s future by choosing and underqualified, ineffective lawyer, call Blass Law today or request a consultation online.

 Texas Juvenile Justice Department